How to Choose the Right Meeting Cadence for Your Team

 This is always a good first question to ask yourself when setting up a new cadence.

-Here are a few examples of how this question might determine how often a meeting is scheduled:
+Here are questions and meeting cadence examples that might determine how often a meeting is scheduled:

 Some meetings by nature, such as big projects and important business decisions, require different stakeholders to weigh in real-time, which is always easier to do in person or on a Zoom call.